Frequently Asked Questions

 - We strongly encourage visitors to schedule an appointment online.
 Appointments can be scheduled for piercing services, consultations, jewelry reviews, and more.
 You can do this here.

 - We only take walk-ins from 12pm to 5pm.
 Appointments always take priority.
 We are often times completely booked in advance which means we often don’t take walk-ins at all.

 - We require all visitors receiving new piercings to complete an online consent form on the day of their visit only.

 If you’ve never been in a piercing studio like ours before, you may find it to be quite a bit different than other studios you might have visited previously.
 To make things simple, and to help our new clients know what to expect, we’ve created this FAQ for anyone looking for body piercing information regarding our studio in Long Beach.

 We’re very passionate about what we do.
 We have a great studio and expert staff that genuinely wants you to have the most unique experience possible in a studio like ours.
-If you’ve been pierced before you may already know that studios may operate differently from one another.
-On this page we hope to provide you with some useful body piercing information relevant to our studio.

 What will prevent me from being pierced at New Flower Studio?

 Not having suitable anatomy for the piercing you want.

 Being under the influence of drugs or alcohol.